Toloka/docs/en/guide/concepts/offline-accept.md

 - Put a low rating to your project.

-#### To get fewer appeals and maintain a high rating for your projects:
+{% cut "To get fewer appeals and maintain a high rating for your projects:" %}

 - Write a clear instruction with a clear algorithm of actions, requirements for results and possible reasons for their rejection.